zitadel/zitadel/docs/docs/apis/proto/management.md

 > **rpc** RemoveProjectGrant([RemoveProjectGrantRequest](#removeprojectgrantrequest))
 [RemoveProjectGrantResponse](#removeprojectgrantresponse)

-RemoveProjectGrant removes project grant and all user grants for this project grant
+Removes project grant and all user grants for this project grant